 How did our ancestors discover Bronze?

-First it’s important to understand the contrast between the Stone Age and Bronze Age, as the Stone Age lasted for around 2.5 million years and only ended about 5,000 years ago.
+First, it’s important to understand the contrast between the Stone Age and the Bronze Age, as the Stone Age lasted for around 2.5 million years and only ended about 5,000 years ago.
 In Britain, the Bronze Age started around 3,000 BCE but there was also up to 500 years before that which was the copper age, the first real metal age of the human race.

 People have only been recognized as modern humans starting around 50,000 BCE when we finally evolved from our previous human-like ancestors and developed brains powerful enough to start to work out what’s going on.
-The last ice age ended around 10,000 BCE and opened up a huge expanse of land previously covered in ice, and with it a huge amount of new resources, but it would still be a long time until someone worked out how to use them.
+The last ice age ended around 10,000 BCE and opened up a huge expanse of land previously covered in ice and with it a huge amount of new resources, but it would still be a long time until someone worked out how to use them.

 The earliest evidence of metal use in Britain comes from between 3,000 and 3,500 BCE where basic copper tools were used, but it’s likely that they discovered other metals that were useless to them before this.
-Lead and tin both have low melting points and could be smelted in an open fire, but both are far too weak to make anything useful from, and even copper isn’t exactly a good choice but at least it was considerably stronger than anything else they would have had access to.
+Lead and tin both have low melting points and could be smelted in an open fire, but both are far too weak to make anything useful from, even copper isn’t exactly a good choice but at least it was considerably stronger than anything else they would have had access to.

 How did our ancestors make Bronze?